 • The preparation for passing to eternal life; the entire Catholic Church asks God to lighten sufferings, forgive sins, and bring a moribund to eternal salvation.

-Anointing of the Sick may be received several times by any mature Catholic who is sick or in danger by reason of illness or old age, and to ask God for the cure of a Catholic who is ill through abuses, mental disorders, alcoholism or drug addiction.
+Anointing may be received several times by any mature Catholic who is sick or in danger because of illness or old age, and to ask God for the cure of a Catholic who is ill through abuses, alcoholism, drug addiction or mental disorders.
 A patient may receive the sacrament prior or during surgery.

-Catholics may receive the sacrament individually or collectively at home, during mass, in a hospital, institution, or battlefield.
+Catholics may receive the sacrament individually or collectively at home, hospital, institution, battlefield and during mass.
 The anointing oil is generally olive oil blessed by a bishop on Holy Thursday.
 “Send the power of your Holy Spirit, the Consoler, into this precious oil.
-Make this oil a remedy for all who are anointed with it; heal them in body, in soul and in spirit, and deliver them from every affliction.”
+Make this oil a remedy for all who are anointed with it; heal them in body, soul and spirit, and deliver them from every affliction.”

-I participated on an Anointing the Sick.
-The priest said prayers, read a Scripture passage, then he placed his hands on the moribund head and prayed silently.
+I participated on an Anointing.
+The priest prayed, read a Scripture passage, then he placed his hands on the moribund head and prayed silently.
 Finally, he made the sign of the cross with holy oil on the moribund forehead and palms.
 The event took less than 10 minutes.

-The Catholic Church follows Jesus’ concern for the sick.
-Healing was essential to the apostles’ mission: “He summoned the Twelve and began to send them out two by two . . . they anointed with oil many who were sick and cured them.”
+The Catholic Church follows Jesus’ concern for the sick, since healing was essential to the apostles’ mission: “He summoned the Twelve and began to send them out two by two . . . they anointed with oil many who were sick and cured them.”
 (Mark 6:7-13)

-The Second Vatican Council placed the sacrament in the context of collective prayer and compassion.
+The Second Vatican Council placed the sacrament as collective prayer and compassion.

 Penance, Eucharist and Anointing of the Sick, in this order, are the last sacraments administered to a moribund.
 The last Communion is called Viaticum.
-If the moribund is unable to confess, absolution is given conditionally to contrition.
-Priests or bishops can administer Penance and Anointing of the Sick, and Extraordinary Ministers of the Eucharist may administer Viaticum.
+If the moribund cannot confess, absolution is given conditionally to contrition.
+Priests or bishops can administer Penance Eucharist and Anointing of the Sick, and Extraordinary Ministers of the Eucharist may administer Viaticum.